Why We Serve

 Flower Arrangers and Delivery Drivers share joy.
 Flower arrangements from Sunday worship, weddings or other events are broken down into smaller floral arrangements that are delivered to those who are homebound or in the hospital.
 These simple gifts of cheer and beauty are a much-appreciated reminder that Saint Paul’s continues to nurture its members even when they are unable to attend church.
 Associated with the Altar Guild.
 Contact: Donna Peacock.

 Greeters play a crucial role in helping make worshippers feel welcome at church.
 You can help make our guests and members feel welcome, answer questions, and guide guests to find other parts of our facilities.
 Associated with the Hospitality Lay Team.
-Contact: Vee Rhoden.
+Contact: Nancy Breslin, [email protected]

 Junior Church needs friends to help little ones not quite “mature” enough to sit through worship with their parents.
 Kids are shepherded and taught their own lesson in chapel at Junior Church.
 Sharing, caring and storytelling with these children are all that is required.
 Junior Church starts following the Children’s Chat as they are led to the chapel during the 11:00 Worship hour and ends in the SPARKS room for pickup by parents.
 Junior Church generally does not meet on the first Sunday of the month, and takes time off during the summer months.
 Contact: Jill Merryday.

 Lay Scripture Readers are lay persons who read the scripture in worship services.
-In The Gate, lay people may also present the morning prayer.
 Their participation is significant, showing that the Word of God is to be shared among every worshipper, and is not just the sole province of the clergy.
-Contact: Terry Broadway for traditional services, or Rev. Pam McMillan for The Gate.
+Contact: Rev. Dr. Latricia Scriven for worship services.

 Lay Servants are trained volunteers who serve in multiple ministry areas.
 Teaching, serving, training, leading, participating, caring, loving and communicating are integral parts of this role.
 Lay Servants can also provide “pulpit supply” and are trained to minister to the church through preaching.
 Specific training requirements are involved.
-Contact: Rev. Kandace Brooks or Rev. Pam McMillan.
+Contact: Rev. Dr. Latricia Scriven

 Music Ministry sets the tone for each worship service.
-From vocal choirs, hand bells, or jazz ensembles, to instrumentals, and from Bach to U2 -- Saint Paul’s embraces music.
+From vocal choirs, hand bells, or jazz ensembles, to instrumentals, and from Bach to U2 — Saint Paul’s embraces music.
 There is a place for everyone who appreciates music and enjoys making a “joyful noise.”
-Contact: Cynthia Prescott for traditional service music, or Mary Lyda Harrison for contemporary service music.
+Contact: Cynthia Prescott or Gaye Herndon for worship service music.

 Office Volunteers provide invaluable office help by answering the phones, editing and proofing publications, preparing those publications for mailing, stuffing and labeling envelopes, keeping reservation and sign-up lists, photocopying and various other office duties.
 Their friendly voices and helpful advice are available every day the Office is open.
-Contact: Laurie Batten.
+Contact: Linda Fletcher.

 Pew Packers go to work before the Sunday services, checking every pew for Prayer Cards, pencils, tithing envelopes, hymnals, Bibles and program materials.
 They make certain that all printed material and accessories are in place for worship.
-Contact: Laurie Batten.
+Contact: Linda Fletcher.

 Resource Room Organizers support our ministries by arranging our Resource Room.
 The Resource Room stores materials for a wide scope of programs and events.
 This storeroom is accessed daily by staff and volunteers.
 The “Organizers” provide the valuable service of keeping the shelves of materials orderly and accessible so those needing resources can easily find them and replacement needs can be quickly identified.
 The group meets on an as needed basis.
 Contact: LuAnn Stiles or Peggy Benton.

 Serving Through Worship can be a rewarding experience!
 There are various opportunities to serve in or in support of our worship services.
 If you sing or play an instrument, our Music Ministry provides an outlet for your talents.
 Perhaps you love to meet people?
 If so, perhaps you would like to be an Usher or Greeter.
-For those who are comfortable with public speaking, you might want to serve as a Liturgist for our traditional service, or as a Scripture reader in our contemporary service.
+For those who are comfortable with public speaking, you might want to serve as a Liturgist for our worship service.
 Children can serve as Acolytes.
-Behind the scenes, our Altar Guild and Gate Team prepare the worship environment, and our Audio Visual (Tech) Team handles sound and visuals in the services.
+Behind the scenes, our Altar Guild prepare the worship environment, and our Audio Visual (Tech) Team handles sound and visuals in the services.
 If any of these areas is of interest to you, you may find additional information on this page, or contact the church office at 385-5146.

 SPARKS (Saint Paul’s Awesome Rockin’ Kids Stuff) gives opportunities to serve and minister to the children in our Wednesday after school program.
 These range from riding on the bus, providing snacks, bouncing a ball with friends, or assisting with their craft skills.
 There are many ways to share Jesus with our children at Saint Paul’s.
 Contact: Jill Merryday.